publicsamples/Shapey/README.md

 ![Shapey](https://raw.githubusercontent.com/publicsamples/Shapey/main/Shapey.png)

 Shapey! is an open source, experimental synthesiser with a unusal approach to wavetable synthesis.
 Its primary sound generator is a single "complex" wavetable oscillator with three sections.
 While it borrows terminology from FM synthesis, its architecture is quite different.
-The modulator controls the pitch and timing of a sample player (carrier), enabling several distinct synthesis techniques depending on their configuration.
+The modulator controls the pitch and, to a certain extent, timing of a sample player (carrier), enabling several distinct synthesis techniques depending on their configuration.

 An additional collection of sounds and presets is available for purchase [here](https://modularsamples.gumroad.com/l/lgzxw?_gl=1*1t25l91*_ga*MTYxMjA0MTcwNy4xNzQyOTQ4MDQz*_ga_6LJN6D94N6*MTc0MzY5NDY5Mi4xMS4xLjE3NDM2OTQ5NTcuMC4wLjA.).
 Not only does this expand Shapey!'s sonic capabilities, but it also helps support its future development—and me, the person who made it.